GNU-Linuxer/seattle-polie-data-analysis/README.md

 This data analysis project discovers select trends of crime offenses in Seattle (from 2008 to present), using the individual crime dataset from Seattle Police Department.
 I especially want to answer these questions based on several news articles describing certain aspects of crime activities in Seattle, denoted in the background section (within `Final project.ipynb`).
 * How the advent of COVID-19 (2020-01-01) resulted in certain offenses becoming more popular,
 * Whether crimes against person is more popular than crimes against property,
-* Most frequent offenses in University District, and
+* What are most frequent offenses in University District, and
 * Whether Seattle has record-high homicide offenses counts.

 After data analysis, I discovered that
-* Fraud offense, burglary, vandalism of property, robbery have increased after 2020-01-01,
+* Fraud offense, burglary, vandalism of property, robbery, and weapon law violation have increased after 2020-01-01,
 * Crime against property is noticeably more frequent than crime against person,
 * Larceny/theft, burglary, and assault offenses are popular in the University District, and
 * Seattle do have a record-high homicide offense in 2020 (55 offenses total).